topikachu/ev3dev/Using-Sensors.md

 NOTE: This documentation is for a kernel that has not been officially released.
 If you want to try it out, see this [issue](https://github.com/mindboards/ev3dev-kernel/pull/19).
+Note: The kernel and modules in the package in that issue do not include the Analog or Touch sensors as documented here.

 ##Known issues